 Development in the AUAR area is not anticipated to involve the physical or hydrologic alteration of any existing surface waters.
-However, development could impact the Red River and its tributary streams, the Buffalo River and its tributary streams, County Ditch No. 41, and/or County Ditch No. 47 if stormwater runoff is not managed adequately.
-The MPCA has identified portions of the Red River and the Buffalo River, as impaired.
+However, development could impact the Red River and its tributary streams, the South Branch of the Buffalo River and its tributary streams, County Ditch No. 41, and/or County Ditch No. 47 if stormwater runoff is not managed adequately.
+The MPCA has identified portions of the Red River in the Moorhead area, as well as the South Branch of the Buffalo River, as impaired.
 Additional drainage from urban development could increase sediment and pollutant loads into these waterways.
 Recognizing this issue, the City of Moorhead has developed a Stormwater Ordinance which addresses the treatment of stormwater runoff, including construction techniques to minimize erosion and stabilize soils.